Cairo Bucket List: Amazing Places to Visit in Cairo, Egypt

 Applaud at the impressive Memphis and Sakkara Open-Air Museum

 The Memphis and Sakkara is a one-of-a-kind museum as it is open-air and not closed off.
-It has many interesting ancient artifacts, like objects from Rameses II’s burial site, statues, plaques, etc. It also provides a clear view of ancient Memphis.
+It has many interesting ancient artifacts, like Rameses II’s burial site, statues, plaques, etc. It also provides a clear view of ancient Memphis.

 Know more about Islam at the Al-Azhar Mosque